khartalakshya/Library_management/README.md

 ## Video Tutorial

-You can watch the video tutorial here:
+You can watch the video Demo here:

 [Watch Video](Screen%20Recording%202025-01-08%20002042.mp4)